Afghanistan: Taliban to reap $1 trillion mineral wealth | DW | 17.08.2021

 "Pakistan has a vested interest as the materials could potentially be transported along the commercial transit route from Pakistan to China," Tanchum told DW, adding that a deal with the Taliban would give Islamabad the incentive to support a stable security environment in the region.

 Afghanistan's new Taliban leaders still face an uphill battle in extracting the country's mineral wealth.
-The creation of an efficient mining system in one of the world's failed states could take many years, meaning the Afghan economy may remain heavily reliant on foreign aid for several years.
+The creation of an efficient mining system in one of the world's failed states could take years, meaning the Afghan economy may remain heavily reliant on foreign aid for the foreseeable future.

-Even if security challenges can be improved, corruption — which remains rife, and reportedly exacerbated the Taliban's speedy capture of the country — could continue to stymy foreign investment.
+Yet, even if security challenges can be improved, corruption — which remains rife and reportedly exacerbated the Taliban's speedy capture of the country — could continue to stymie foreign investment.
 Afghanistan's infrastructure and legal system also remain woefully lacking.

-The US and Europe, which rely on rare-earth imports from China, now face a fresh dilemma on the best way to engage with the Taliban.
-Many Western investors have been reluctant to bid for tenders for natural resources projects, citing security and rule of law concerns.
+The US and Europe, which rely on rare earth imports from China, now face a fresh dilemma on the best way to engage with the Taliban.
+And many Western investors have been reluctant to bid for tenders on natural resources projects, citing security and rule of law concerns.

 If they try to engage with the Taliban, they'll be criticized for ignoring the Islamist group's overthrow of the country's nascent democracy and human rights abuses.
 If they don't, they'll miss out to China and the Taliban's traditional allies.